hmsyuan/DigitalRights/RtP/Country/Guidelines.md

 > - ASEAN Human Rights Declaration (Article 21)
 > - Other international or regional instruments.

-Surveillance
-Surveillance laws
+## Surveillance laws
-Are there laws or legal provisions that allow the surveillance of communications – internet and telephonic?
+> Are there laws or legal provisions that allow the surveillance of communications – internet and telephonic?
-- Under what circumstances can surveillance take place?
+> - Under what circumstances can surveillance take place?
-- Do the laws make a distinction between communications content and metadata; if so, do they have different provisions and so different levels of protection?
+> - Do the laws make a distinction between communications content and metadata; if so, do they have different provisions and so different levels of protection?
-- Do the laws cover bulk interception?
+> - Do the laws cover bulk interception?
+---
-Are there directives/orders from the executive (president, royalty, prime minister) authorizing interception or access by law enforcement or authorized authorities?
+> Are there directives/orders from the executive (president, royalty, prime minister) authorizing interception or access by law enforcement or authorized authorities?
 Under what circumstances can these powers be used?
+---
-Are there are any bills that are currently being considered that would have an effect on privacy and surveillance (for example, expanding the investigative powers of various government agencies)?
+> Are there are any bills that are currently being considered that would have an effect on privacy and surveillance (for example, expanding the investigative powers of various government agencies)?

-Surveillance actors
+## Surveillance actors
 i.
 Intelligence/security agencies
 What intelligence/security agencies are empowered by law to monitor communications?
 Under which law(s) do they operate?
 What are the limitations to the communications they